 Do you experience anxiety and at times feel nauseous but aren’t sure whether they are related?
 Can anxiety cause nausea?
 Well, the answer is, yes!
 Anxiety can cause physical symptoms that interrupt the daily flow of your life.
 One symptom resulting from anxiety is what is known as anxiety nausea.
 Just because you have anxiety, does not mean you will experience anxiety nausea.
 It is often dependent on how stressed you are or how severe your anxiety is, but everyone responds to anxiety differently.
 Since nausea is a symptom of being stressed and goes away when calm, it is not something you have to be concerned about unless it is persistent or a regular occurrence.

-- Mindfulness exercises.
 Mindfulness is a form of meditation that intensely focuses on being in the moment.
-Mindfulness exercises require the absences of judgment or interpretation of the feelings and sensing that are occurring within the moment and encourages engagement with the environment currently around you.
+Mindfulness exercises require the absence of judgment or interpretation of the feelings and senses that are occurring within the moment and encourage engagement with the environment currently around you.
 Mindfulness exercise has been proven to help reduce stress because of its ability to relax the body and the mind.
-Mindfulness exercises take lots of practice and more you use them, the easier it is for you to be focused on being in the moment.
+Mindfulness exercises take lots of practice and the more you use them, the easier it is for you to be focused on being in the moment.
 There are various types of mindfulness exercises, but it is important to discover which type of exercise works best for you!
-One exercise is Focus on your breathing.
+One exercise is to focus on your breathing.
 When you are feeling anxiety nausea, try to sit down, take a deep breath and close your eyes.
 Focus on your breath as it moves in and out of your body.
 Sitting and breathing for even just a minute can help.

-- Physical exercise.
 When the body is under stress it can cause muscle tension in your abdomen, consequently creating the feeling that we understand as nausea.
 The stress also increases your adrenaline and alters other hormones in the body like the stomach lining alter or food digestion.
-Physical exercise tires your muscles, relaxing the amount of stress that your muscles are putting on your digestion system.
+Physical exercise tires your muscles, relaxing the amount of stress that your muscles are putting on your digestive system.
 Physical exercise also regulates hormones, decreasing the amount of adrenaline produced within the body, which can help control levels of anxiety.
-Another bonus to physical exercise is the release of endorphins, the “feel good” neurotransmitters, that improve our mood, also helping to control levels of Anxiety.
+Another bonus to physical exercise is the release of endorphins, the “feel-good” neurotransmitters, that improve our mood, also helping to control levels of Anxiety.

-- Sufficient rest.
-Many of us take for granted the importance of sleep, especially if you lead a busy life.
+Many of us take for granted the importance of sleep, especially if a person has a busy life.
 Getting a good night’s sleep falls low on our priority of daily tasks.
 Research has shown that sleep deprivation can increase anxiety and impacts your ability to deal with anxiety.
 Sleep gives the body’s neurons a chance to shut down and repair themselves.
 Sleep deprivation creates an imbalance in hormone levels that increase anxiety levels.
-Too little sleep also increases adrenaline levels that can exacerbate existing anxiety symptoms, like anxiety nausea.
+Too little sleep also increases adrenaline levels which can exacerbate existing anxiety symptoms, like anxiety nausea.
 Committing to healthy sleep over the long term can help reduce your anxiety.